Notice on Accessory Dwelling Units

 • Lead does not come from the treatment plant, storage tanks and water mains.
 Lead typically comes from lead service lines running between the water meter in the street and the home, as well as from plumbing inside the home.
 We are not aware of any lead service lines providing service to any homes in our system.
 For this reason, high levels of lead are unlikely to exist in our system.

 • Even though testing has demonstrated that lead exceedance has not occurred, nor is likely to occur, in our system, the Penrose Water District continues to conduct sampling for lead levels in the water according to requirements set forth by the Environmental Protection Agency (EPA) and as administered by Colorado Department of Public Health & Environment (CDPHE).
-Beginning in the 1990s we have tested representative samples from homes served by our system.
+Since the 1990s we have tested representative samples from homes served by our system.
 Samples are collected from an inside faucet, by cooperating home owners, at locations selected based on year of construction.
 Samples are then tested at a certified lab.

 Test results are reported in parts per billion (ppb).
 One part per billion (1ppb) corresponds to one minute in 2,000 years, or a single penny in $10,000,000.00.
 The Action Level (AL) for lead is 15 ppb.
 Action Level means that the system must take action to reduce the levels.
 The average lead content of all 10 sample sites are listed below:

 When the lead and copper testing program started in the 1990s, Penrose Water District tested 20 sites annually for the first 3 consecutive years.
 Due to low lead and copper content at those sites, our system was then allowed to reduce monitoring from 20 sites to 10 sites and to test every 3 years rather than annually.
-Due to recent events in Flint, Michigan, beginning in 2017, all public water systems are again required to again perform annual testing for lead and copper in the drinking water.
+Due to recent events in Flint, Michigan, beginning in 2017, all public water systems are required to again perform annual testing for lead and copper in the drinking water.
 The number of sites remain at 10.

 • The only way to know with certainty what the lead level is in your home is to have your water tested by a certified laboratory.
 As a property owner, there are steps you can take to address potential risks from lead in water.
 Lead service lines are typically only present in older homes, but older brass faucets with lead content may be found in any aged home.
 Some older homes in our system had (or may still have) portions of galvanized piping which are a potential contributor to elevated lead content in the water.
 A certified plumber may be able to assist you in determining if you have a lead service line, and to check for lead solder in your pipes and look for fixtures containing lead.